wj-choi9473/Replit/README.md

 3. [Replit] Click +New repl -> import from GitHub

 ### How to commit using git
-1. git init # only for othe first time
+1. git init # only for the first time
 2. git add .
 3. git commit -m "commit message"
 4. git push -u origin